christianb/tail-recursion/README.md

       = 24
 ```
 Now its much more memory efficient.
 Every recursion step is just a call to a function with two inputs.

+## Stack Overflow
+A general problem with recursion is stack overflow.
+Every call to the recursive function increases your call stack.
+At some point you program will crash with a `StackOverflowException`.

+You can avoid this by transforming a recursive function into an imperative function.

+In Kotlin you can tell the compiler with the `tailrec` keyword to optimize that function for you.

 ## Links
 * [Tail Recursion Explained](https://www.youtube.com/watch?v=_JtPhF8MshA)